 Create resources to help members to get the most out of their membership.
 Put yourself in your members' shoes.
 What do they need more information on?
 You could create guides, video tutorials, an FAQ, live and recorded webinars… Once you've created these resources, make sure all new members know they exist and that they are easily accessible on your platform!

-It’s always a good idea to have a welcome page that all users can revert to that lists the community’s mission and lists where your useful resources can be found!
+It's always a good idea to have a welcome page that all users can revert to that lists the community's mission and lists where your helpful resources can be found!

 Try to nudge your newcomers to take action on the community platform from the moment they sign up!

 New members can sometimes be hesitant to post for fear of looking silly.
-You could create a new member group where they could ask beginner questions and offer the possibility of posting anonymously.
+You could create a new member group to ask beginner questions and offer the possibility of posting anonymously.
 This group would be a place for new users to form early bonds with others in the same situation while getting comfortable with the community platform!

 A buddy program is a great way to forge networks inside your community!
-Pair new members with your super users who can give them guidance and answer questions!
+Pair new members with your super users who can guide them and answer questions!
 After all, your super users were once newbies too!